mikaelhu0823/libNet/README.md

 # libNet
-an implemetation of tcp server and client with solving the problem of network packet sticking。Two tests are provided to give a wholeview of the functionality.
+an implemetation of tcp server and client based on asio, with solving the problem of network packet sticking。Two tests are provided to give a wholeview of the functionality.